tnhi26990/casino_games/README.md

 To run the code, please follow the below instructions:

+a. run this in the base directory <code>git submodule update --init --recursive </code>

 1. Open terminal and clone the repository

      <code>git clone https://github.com/AmarHadzic/CSCI3300_Group6.git </code>